Geize/Geize/README.md

-### A (very) brief self-introduction
+### A (very) brief self-introduction.

 ------------------------------------------------------------------------

--   👩‍🔬 I am working as a <a href="https://pure.au.dk/portal/en/persons/geizecler-tomazetto(ed7ae466-d9ce-4608-8171-4c3452177cf3).html"> postdoc</a> at the Department of Biological and Chemical Engineering at Aarhus University, Denmark.
+-   I am working as a <a href="https://pure.au.dk/portal/en/persons/geizecler-tomazetto(ed7ae466-d9ce-4608-8171-4c3452177cf3).html"> postdoc</a> at the Department of Biological and Chemical Engineering at Aarhus University, Denmark.

 -   And also a <a href ="https://microbiomedata.org/nmdc-champions/"> NMDCChampion</a>.